DoTheEvo/veeam-prometheus-grafana/README.md

 The script itself should be pretty informative with the comments in it.<br>

 Tested with VBR **v12**<br>
-Might work with v11, except for agent-based backups as there are bugs in the new cmdlets in that version.
+Might work with v11, except for agent-based backups as there were bugs in new cmdlets in that version.

 <details>
 <summary>Changelog</summary>

-* v0.3 in development
+* v0.3
   * huge rewrite
 * v0.2
   * added pushing of repository disk usage info